tduyphat/Walmad_E-Commerce_-Full-Stack-/README.md

 dotnet watch
 ```

 7. In the front-end directory, create a file called `.env` in the root of the project.
-Add this value: `REACT_APP_API_URL = "http://localhost:5258/"` (the host number could be different).
+Add this value: `REACT_APP_API_URL = "http://localhost:5258/"` (the port number can be different).
 If you want to use the Google Sign In feature in your local machine create this value: `REACT_APP_CLIENT_ID = "<YOUR_CLIENT_ID>"`.
 Check out this [documentation](https://support.google.com/googleapi/answer/6158849?hl=en) to see how you can obtain a client ID from Google.

 8. Install all the packages in the front-end: